 It is important to remember that carat weight is never used in isolation to determine a diamond’s value.
 Two stones with similar carat weight could be priced very differently depending on the other variable factors – cut, color and clarity.

 Another thing to note is that as a diamond’s carat size increases, its price increases at an increasing rate.
-This is tied to the fact that large(r) diamonds are rare.
+This is tied to the fact that larger diamonds are rarer.